hyraiq/devops-tech-challenge-public/README.md

 # DevOps Technical Challenge

+## Introduction

+This repository contains a DevOps technical challenge designed to assess candidates' skills in Docker containerization, web server configuration, and centralized logging implementation.
+The challenge involves enhancing a PHP-based file upload application with HTTPS configuration, proper domain handling, optimized NGINX and PHP-FPM settings, and centralized logging using Openobserve.

+**Note:** This is a technical assessment for ProcurePro recruitment purposes.
+If you've discovered this repository independently and are interested in opportunities with ProcurePro, please reach out to our recruitment team members on LinkedIn rather than attempting to complete this challenge unsolicited.

 ## How to make a submission

 When undertaking this challenge, please follow these steps:

 1. **Do not fork this repository** - Instead, create a [private repository from this template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template).
+2. **Create a private repo from the template**.
+Following the instructuins in the link above, create a private repo.
+E.g.
 ![Template Example Screenshot](docs/images/template-example-01.png "Example of creating a repository from template")
-2. **Complete the challenge** and commit your changes to your private Github repository created from the template.
+3. **Complete the challenge** and commit your changes to your private Github repository created from the template.
-3. **Submit your work** by inviting `VariLilley` as a [collaborator](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository#inviting-a-collaborator-to-a-personal-repository) to your repository.
+4. **Submit your work** by inviting `VariLilley` as a [collaborator](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository#inviting-a-collaborator-to-a-personal-repository) to your repository.
 ![ Collaborator Example Screenshot](docs/images/template-example-02.png "Example of adding a collaborator to a repository")
-4. **Review process** - We will create an internal pull request containing your changes for team review.
+5. **Review process** - We will create an internal pull request containing your changes for team review.
 Further communications will happen via your recruitment contact.

 ## Challenge Objective